How to Detect HVAC Condensation Leaks

 Follow these principles:

-• The source is always above or upstream from the visible damage
+• The source is usually above, uphill, or upstream from the visible damage

 • Moisture may travel along ducts, framing, or insulation before appearing